TITLE:

 · Allow for sufficient time to complete the training.

 · Ensure required skills remain current.
-Follow up with staff when a mandatory skill is nearing expiration.
+Follow up with employees when a mandatory skill is nearing expiration.
 (This may require extra diligence on the part of the SOTR/CTR as subcontractor personnel change or modifications are made to the scope of work.)

 · Do not assign or authorize people to work in potentially hazardous situations before they have acquired the appropriate skill(s).
 Provide escorts or comparable interim measures when appropriate.